 The presence of more than three million people of Turkish origin in Germany - the biggest Turkish diaspora in the world - means that Berlin and Ankara currently seem like parents forced together by a common child: Ankara is demanding visiting rights, but Berlin doesn’t think they are responsible enough to be left alone with the kid.

-Turkey's bitter response - accusing Germany of acting like Nazis - has been the international relations equivalent of telling your soon-to-be ex-spouse "you're just like you're f'ing father".
+Turkey's bitter response - accusing Germany of acting like Nazis - has been the international relations equivalent of telling your soon-to-be ex-spouse "you're just like your f'ing father".

 And yet just a little over a year ago, Germany had pushed through an EU deal with Turkey on refugees which looked set to restart Ankara's long-stalled ambition to join the European Union, while simultaneously ending a migration crisis which was threatening to split Europe apart.